tanchevskiacc/express-vehicle-app/README.md

 ```
 ## Generate JWT

-Use these credentials to authenticate and receive an **accessToken**.
-You can authenticate as with admin or user privileges.
+Use these credentials to authenticate and obtain an access token.
+You can authenticate with both administrator and user privileges.

 ```javascript
 {